WildGums/Orc.Controls/README.md

 ### How to use LogViewer

-Here are the main properties, which are used to configure LogViewer:
+Here are the main properties, which are used to configure the LogViewer control:

 Filtering: